• Skip to primary navigation

 In prior studies, researchers classified healing and symptom resolution as a quality-of-life measure.
 However, these researchers defined quality of life based on dietary adherence without consideration of health outcomes.

-While the research is flawed, it does highlight a conundrum faced by the gluten-free community: How does a person with celiac disease balance the necessity and reality of a strict gluten-free diet without significantly lowering the quality of their life?
+While the study had limitations and evaluated quality of life differently than many patients might define it, it does highlight an important tension faced by the celiac community: How does a person with celiac disease balance the necessity and reality of a strict gluten-free diet without significantly lowering the quality of their life?

 I’ve given great thought to this conundrum over the years and have concluded that many people are too gluten-free, and they follow a diet beyond what is necessary to live a full, healthy, and sane life without gluten.